khaled22219/wid2_command/README.md

 # Description:
 wid2 is a user-contributed Stata command that automates the process of downloading and extracting the most recent WID dataset.
 Upon execution, the module:
     1. Downloads the latest ZIP archive from the WID website.

-    2. Extracts the contents into a subdirectory named Raw Data inside the specified directory (or the current working directory if no path is provided).
+    2. Extracts the contents into a subdirectory named Raw Data inside the specified directory (or the current working directory if no path or option is specified).
+    3. Does not affect any existing data in memory.